-Supporting the work of Councillors is the Council's Corporate Management Team (CMT) compromising of the Chief Executive, Ian Fytche; Deputy Chief Executive, Philip Roberts and the Director of Resources, Russell Stone.
-Four Heads of Services support the managerial leadership of the Council and support Elected Members of the Council in:
+Supporting the work of Councillors is the Council's Corporate Management Team (CMT) compromising of the Chief Executive, lan Fytche; Deputy Chief Executive, Philip Roberts, the Director of Resources, Russell Stone and the Economy and Place Director, Andrew McDonough.
+Four Assistant Directors support the managerial leadership of the Council and support Elected Members of the Council in:

 - Strategic Direction and Policy Advice;

 - Partnerships;

 - Planning the use of resources

-- · Operational Management and Delivery;
+- Operational Management and Delivery;

-- Reviewing the Authority's effectiveness.
+- · Reviewing the Authority's effectiveness.